Skip to content

 Activities

-• Take photos in front of Winnie-the-Pooh’s house, or in Eeyore’s lean-to.
+• Take photos in front of Winnie-the-Pooh’s house, in Eeyore’s Gloomy Place, or in Rabbit’s House.

 • Try Winnie-the-Pooh’s stoutness exercise.